-Languages of Poland includes several official and unofficial minority languages.
-Poland is one of the European countries in East-Central Europe with a population of more than 38 million people.
-If you want to pay a visit to the country, then it will be interesting to have a foreknowledge of the languages that you are likely to meet in the country.
-We shall take a clinical look at the language culture that currently existed in Poland as a country.
+Therefore, if you want to pay a visit to the country, it will be interesting to know the languages you are likely to meet.
+We shall take a clinical look at the language culture that currently exist in Poland as a country.

 The Official Language

 Polish, the oldest language across Eastern Europe regions, belongs to the Indo-European language family.
-The incursion of Polish started from the 10th century AD and used for both governmental and literature purposes.
-The use of this language dates back to 1550s and it has continued in a stretch without any interruptions.
+The incursion of Polish started from the 10th century AD and was used for both governmental and literature purposes.
+The Polish language dates back to the 1550s and has continued in a stretch without any interruptions.

 The Officially Recognized Minority Languages

 There are some officially recognized minority languages of Poland as the equation stands in Poland today.
-Let us take a look at each of them on the basis of the strength of the speakers:
+Let us take a look at each of them based on the strength of the speakers:

 Also included in the list of minority officially recognized languages of Poland whose stats are not available for now are:

-Kashubian with the highest number of speakers is the most spoken of the indigenous languages that are on offer today.
-This language has a number of dialects.
-The Kashubian speakers from the north might find it difficult understanding the Kashubian speakers from the south.
+With the highest number of speakers, Kashubian is the most spoken of indigenous languages that are on offer today.
+This language has several dialects.
+The Kashubian speakers from the north might find it difficult to understand the Kashubian speakers from the south.

 The Unofficial Minority Languages of Poland

-There are some languages in the minority in Poland that has not been given the official seal of recognition in Poland.
-Among these minority languages without official seal, one of them stands out and we shall look at it deeper ahead of the rest.
+There are some languages in the minority in Poland that have not been given the official seal of recognition in Poland.
+Among these minority languages without an official seal, one of them stands out, and we shall look at it deeper ahead of the rest.

-According to available stats, Silesian is the second most widely spoken language in Poland at the home.
-One will therefore wonder how this language is not recognized while others with less number of speakers have gotten the seal of government.
-With an estimated 529,377 speakers, this dialect deserves an official recognition.
+According to available stats, Silesian is the second most widely spoken language in Poland at home.
+Therefore, one will wonder how this language is not recognized while others with fewer speakers have gotten the seal of government.
+However, with an estimated 529,377 speakers, this dialect deserves official recognition.

-The reason why this language is not recognized has to do with the dispute among linguist as to where to classify this language.
-Some belief it is a variant of Polish while others are of the opinion that it should be classified as a separate language.
+This language is not recognized has to do with the dispute among linguists as to where to classify this language.
+Some believe it is a variant of Polish, while others believe it should be classified as a separate language.
 Until this riddle is resolved, Silesian will not get the official seal of recognition among the existing languages of Poland.

 Other languages that are in existence but have not gotten the official seal of government are: